 There has been a long lasting debate about the actual size of membrane nanodomains in vivo.
 While the original lipid raft model suggests sizes of up to 20nm, most data obtained from visualizing nanodomains in living cells point towards larger structures.
 Some time ago we reported on a number of nanodomains with a mean width of more than 300nm (for ore details see Ott (2017)).
 These structures can be resolved by standard Confocal Laser-Scanning Microscopy (CLSM).
 However, we also demonstrated that even though the majority of investigated membrane domains were laterally immobile, their spatio-temporal appearance may vary upon environmental changes.
-We are using a number of other techniques to visualize and resolve domain dynamics such as Total Internal Reflection Microscopy (TIRF), 3D Structured Illumination Microscopy (3D-SIM), Fluorescence Lifetime Imaging Microscopy (FLIM) as well as photoactivatable/ -convertible fluorophores.
+We are using a number of other techniques to visualize and resolve domain dynamics such as Total Internal Reflection Microscopy (TIRF), Fluorescence Lifetime Imaging Microscopy (FLIM) as well as photoactivatable/ -convertible fluorophores.

 Remorin proteins in membrane domains